Python List Data Structure

 # Accessing with an invalid index (raises IndexError)

-# print(fruits[5]) # IndexError: list index out of range
+# print(planets[5]) # IndexError: list index out of range

 # Using try-except to handle errors